County of Santa Barbara

 BEHAVIORAL WELLNESS DEPARTMENT

-Under the Influence (DUI) Program Administrative Agency Services for Fiscal Years 2025-2028,
+Driving Under the Influence (DUI) Program Administrative Agency Services for Fiscal Years

-Contractor with Central Coast Headway, Inc. (a local vendor) for the provision of DUI program
+Independent Contractor with Central Coast Headway, Inc. (a local vendor) for the provision

-suspend, delay, or interrupt the services under the Agreement for convenience as provided in
+authority to (i) suspend, delay, or interrupt the services under the Agreement for convenience

-Section 15378(b)(4), finding that the actions are governmental funding mechanisms and/or fiscal
+CEQA Guidelines Section 15378(b)(4), finding that the actions are governmental funding

 BOARD OF SUPERVISORS